gabrieli/swarm-coding/docs/testing/SETUP.md

 # Testing Environment Setup Guide

-This guide walks you through setting up your development environment for testing the Pulse project across all platforms.
+This guide walks you through setting up your development environment for testing your project across all platforms.

 ## Prerequisites